ioquatix/latinum/README.md

 ### Relaxo Serialization

-Latinum is natively supported by Relaxo and as such can be used in Relaxo models easily.
+Latinum is natively supported by [Relaxo](https://github.com/ioquatix/relaxo) (CouchDB) and as such can be used in [Relaxo models](https://github.com/ioquatix/relaxo-model) easily.

 	require 'latinum'
 	require 'relaxo/model'